 For Virginia landlords, collecting a security deposit from your tenant offers many benefits, such as the following:

 • To cover missed rent payments.
 Failure to pay rent is a breach of the rental contract.
 It’s probably one of the most common problems experienced by landlords.
-Should this situation occur, landlords are entitled to deduct part or all of the tenant’s security deposit to cover missed payments and late payment charges.
+Should this situation occur, landlords are entitled to deduct part or all of the tenant’s security deposit to cover missed rent payments and late rent payment charges.

 • To cover non-compliance loss or damage.
 If your tenant fails to comply with their obligations as a tenant, the security deposit may be used to cover any loss or non normal wear and tear damage as a result of this non-compliance.